How to Make Your Home More Eco-Friendly

 5. Use Natural Cleaning Products

-Some cleaning products can’t be washed away and purified by water easily, making them harmful for you and the environment.
+Some cleaning products can’t be easily washed away and purified by water, making them harmful to you and the environment.
 Thankfully, these types of products aren’t necessary.
 Vinegar, bicarbonate of soda, and citric acid from citrus fruits are all excellent natural cleaning solutions for your everyday needs.

 Benefits of an Eco-Friendly Home

 Many conventional materials for building are not conducive to one’s health.
-Volatile organic compounds (VOCs), for example, are carcinogens found in paints, plastic building materials, and cleaning products.
-Materials that are prone to moisture development also cause mould and mildew, which can lead to serious breathing or heart problems.
+For example, volatile organic compounds (VOCs) are carcinogens found in paints, plastic building materials, and cleaning products.
+Materials prone to moisture development also cause mould and mildew, leading to serious breathing or heart problems.
 So building an eco-friendly home that incorporates only non-VOC materials and mould/moisture resistant solutions can help keep these concerns from happening.

 Second-hand and recycled materials are helpful when you’re working on a tight budget for your home.
-Using eco-friendly solutions for your home allows you to have affordable and durable materials while reducing waste at the same time.
-The key to saving money while saving the environment is to always plan ahead.
+Using eco-friendly solutions for your home allows you to have affordable and durable materials while reducing waste simultaneously.
+The key to saving money while saving the environment is always to plan.

 Improve Quality of Life

-Because an eco-friendly home promotes good health and well-being, it also improves the lives of people who live in it and those around it.
+Because an eco-friendly home promotes good health and well-being, it also improves the lives of the people who live in it and those around it.
 You have natural lighting, fresh air, and a generally healthy environment in your indoor and outdoor spaces.
-In turn, all of these lead to better living conditions and a healthier disposition.
+All of these lead to better living conditions and a healthier disposition.